awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 The following procedure shows how to automatically apply operating system \(OS\) patches to a Windows AMI that is already considered to be the most up\-to\-date or *latest* AMI\.
 In the example, the default value of the parameter `SourceAmiId` is defined by a Systems Manager Parameter Store parameter called `latestAmi`\.
 The value of `latestAmi` is updated by an AWS Lambda function invoked at the end of the Automation workflow\.
 As a result of this Automation process, the time and effort spent patching AMIs is minimized because patching is always applied to the most up\-to\-date AMI\.

 **Before You Begin**
 Configure Automation roles and, optionally, EventBridge for Automation\.
-For more information, see [Getting started with Automation](automation-setup.md)\.
+For more information, see [Setting up Automation](automation-setup.md)\.

 **Topics**
 + [Task 1: Create a parameter in Systems Manager Parameter Store](#automation-pet1)